 We also have a long list of traditions we’ve built together.
 And while many of those traditions may not be possible this year, the most important one will be: us, together, no matter what.

 So yes, we may have already watched “A Christmas Kiss” (1 and 2) and “The Knight Before Christmas” this year.
 It’s possible “Christmas With Holly” has been viewed alongside “Dear Santa,” with “Christmas Belle,” next on deck.
-We may even be anxiously awaiting the releases of sequels to “The Christmas Chronicles” and “The Princess Switch.”
+We may even be anxiously awaiting the releases of sequels to “The Christmas Chronicles” and “The Princess Switch,” all three of them.

 But we’re doing it together.
 Building memories while watching movies we both love.